learn-co-curriculum/spring-mod-2-project/README.md

       section below.
 - Add the `ModelMapper` bean to the configuration file (i.e., `SpringProjectApplication`).
+  - Note: You will most likely need to add the `ModelMapper` dependency to the `pom.xml`.
 - Add the database properties to the `application.properties` file to connect to the PostgreSQL database, `camp_db`.
 - Write the code for the repository classes to extend the `CrudRepository`